 Influenza A viruses are divided into subtypes according to the H and N proteins on their surface.
 16 different H proteins and 9 different N proteins have been detected in influenza viruses from wild birds.
 All possible combinations of the two can occur in ducks, gulls and waders without them becoming particularly ill.
 These birds are therefore considered as natural hosts for influenza A viruses.

-Transmission from wild birds to other species
+Transmission to other species

 Over a hundred people were diagnosed with the virus in April-May 2013.
 During the summer, there were few cases.
 From October 2013 and early 2014, the number of detections in humans has again increased significantly.
 It is reported that most people diagnosed with A(H7N9) have been in contact with poultry or markets where live birds are sold.
 As the virus causes little disease in poultry, it is difficult to identify the virus distribution and transmission routes.
 In its current form the A(H7N9) virus is not readily transmitted between humans.

-Other avian influenza viruses than H5 and H7 have also occasionally infected humans.
-H6, H9 and H10 are examples of this.
+Other avian influenza viruses than H5 and H7 have also occasionally infected humans, examples include H3N8, H6N1, H9N2, H10N8 and H10N3.

 Transmission route and infectivity